lmmx/polars-genson/docs/background/index.md

 If we read JSON into Polars, it might have the wrong schema.

+## Columnar dtype does not permit union data types

 For example, if we have a union dtype (a concept Polars doesn't support), then we will either silently lose data or fail to parse completely (usually the latter).